Double Clamshell

 Overview

 The Double Clamshell is a variation of the traditional clamshell exercise that adds a coordinated upper and lower leg movement to target the gluteus medius and improve hip control.
-Performed with a resistance band, this movement is ideal for warm-ups, glute activation, or as a part of a rehab protocol to strengthen the lateral hip and improve pelvic stability.
+This movement is ideal for warm-ups, glute activation, or as a part of a rehab protocol to strengthen the lateral hip and improve pelvic stability.

 Muscles Worked